shangguicai/projFoam/README.md

 # projFoam
-Projection method for Navier-Stokes equations in OpenFOAM
+Projection method, or fractional step method for Navier-Stokes equations in OpenFOAM